-In the context of an inbound strategy proposed by Hubspot 2019 The Ultimate Guide to Video Marketing, buyers will go through the following stages which are Attract, Convert, Close and Delight (Figure 2).
-The goal is to convert strangers to visitors, visitors to leads, leads to customers and finally from customers to advocates of your business.
-Below is a brief example by Hubspot in executing an inbound strategy by leveraging video as the main hook in capturing viewers attention.
+In the context of inbound strategy proposed by Hubspot, buyers will go through the following stages which are Attract, Convert, Close and Delight (Exhibit: Figure 2).
+The goal is to convert strangers to visitors, visitors to leads, leads to customers, and finally from customers to promoters of your business.
+Below is a brief example by Hubspot in executing an inbound strategy by leveraging video as the main hook in capturing viewers’ attention.

-At this stage, it is time to convert visitors into leads by highlighting a conversion touchpoint that can help capture a customer’s credentials like email address.
-This can be done by including a form beside your video with a headline informing viewers to leave their email address if they want to receive similar content in their inbox.
+At this stage, it’s time to convert visitors into leads by highlighting a conversion touchpoint that can help capture customers’ credentials like email address.
+This can be done by including a form beside the video with a headline informing viewers to drop in their email address if they want to receive similar content in their inbox.

-You have just converted your first lead!
-Now what?
-When visitors have intentionally left their email address, it is a good indicator that they want to hear from you again.
+When visitors have intentionally left their email address, it’s a good indicator that they want to hear from that brand again.
 Be proactive in nurturing the leads with more valuable video content regularly through email marketing initiatives while prompting them to become customers.
-Remember to include the word “video” in your campaigns to drive higher open rates.
+Remember to include the word “video” in campaigns to drive higher open rates.

-Congratulations on scoring your first customer!
+Awesome, we have finally converted our first customer!
 But does the buyer’s journey ends here?
 Most definitely not.
-A pivotal component concluding the inbound strategy is to keep customers “delighted” and to prompt them to be brand amplifiers of their own.
+A pivotal component of concluding the inbound strategy is to keep customers “Delighted” and to prompt them to be brand amplifiers of their own.

 This can be achieved by sending customers relevant and curated content tailored to their behaviour on an ongoing basis.
-Remember to continuously adapt and improvise on content to keep it fresh.
+Remember to continuously adapt and improvise the way video content is communicated.

 Setting Clear Objectives

-When it comes to understanding the true value of your video, metrics are popular indicators to help measure the performance of your set goals.
-Apart from view count, there are many other metrics you can analyse to observe the behaviour of the video and the impact it has on your goals.
-Below are some examples that will help get you started.
+When it comes to understanding how well a video performed, metrics are used to measure performance.
+Apart from view count, there are many other metrics you can analyse to observe the behaviour of the video and the impact it has on the marketing goals.
+Below are some examples of the main KPIs performance marketers use:

 Table 1: Metrics for analysing video performance

-Video marketing can be a powerful instrument in getting the results you desire when used strategically.
-Defining your audiences, setting clear goals and curating video content that is tailored to your targeted audience are crucial in achieving your business goal.
-Apart from time and effort, the inbound strategy also requires consistency and agility in adapting to your audience behaviour by observing the abovementioned key metrics.
+Video marketing can be a powerful instrument in achieving high social media engagement when utilised strategically.
+Defining audiences, setting clear goals and curating video content that is tailored to a targeted audience in solving their problems are crucial components in an effective video marketing campaign.
+Apart from time and effort, an inbound strategy also requires consistency and agility in adapting to your audience behaviour by observing the above-mentioned key metrics.